duyisking/rezo-react-boilerplate/README.md

 Babel configuration for transpiling JS.
 It is used to replace `.babelrc` file.

 ### Dist structure
+The `dist` directory contains all files for deployment.
+It includes both client-side and server-side code.
+It may also contains reports for ESlint and [Bundle Analyzer Plugin](https://github.com/webpack-contrib/webpack-bundle-analyzer).
-The structure of a ready-for-production `dist` directory is:
+There are some important files and directories in a ready-for-production `dist` directory:
-- `compilation-stats.json`: contains a single hash field when built, this hash is used for cache-busting.
-- `index.js`: server script which run the server.
+- `index.js`: Node server-side script to run the server.
-- `index.js.map`: server script's map file, for debugging.
-- `lint-report.html`: eslint report, show error and warning in code.
-- `loadable-stats.json`: stats file created by `loadable-components`, used for SSR.
-- `public`: contains all files which are exposed to the public when running `index.js`.
+- `public`: root directory for serving static files when running `index.js`.
-  - `build`: contains all build file, including js and css and map files.
+  - `build`: contains all client-side files built from the App by Webpack.
   - `js`: contains common static JavaScript files.
 - `templates`: contains EJS template files to render the HTML.